 - Employers should also arrange for surfaces and objects to be disinfected regularly during the working day

-New guidance was provided on 11 May to provide employers with further advice to make work places as safe as possible with five key points.
-Find out more here
+Guidance to provide employers with further advice to make work places as safe as possible is available here

 For more information for employers and businesses on Human Resources support, click here.